phatak-dev/blog/_posts/2017-02-15-scaling-spark-with-kubernetes-part-2.md

 ---
 layout: post
-title: "Scalable Spark Deployment using Kubernetes : Part 2 - Installing Kubernetes Locally using Minikube" date : 2017-02-08
+title: "Scalable Spark Deployment using Kubernetes - Part 2 : Installing Kubernetes Locally using Minikube" date : 2017-02-15
 categories: scala spark kubernetes-series
 ---
+In last blog, we discussed about what is kubernetes and what are it's advantages.
+In this second post of the series, we are going to discuss how to install the kubernetes locally on your machine.You can find all the posts in the series [here](/categories/kubernetes-series/).

 ## Installing Kubernetes on Local Machine

-One of the cool features of kubernetes is it can be installed and tried out in locally.
+One of the cool features of kubernetes that it can be installed and tried out in local.
 It behaves exactly as it will be on a cluster.
 To try out kubernetes on local we need to install minikube and kubectl.

 The below are the steps